cacoco/cacoco.github.com/source/wedding/index.markdown

 footer: true
 ---

-In February of 2012, my wife and I attended the DIY Wedding ring workshop at [Scintillant Studio​](http://www.diyweddingrings.com/) to make our bands for our wedding in July of the same year.<br />
+In April of 2012, my wife and I attended the DIY Wedding ring workshop at [Scintillant Studio​](http://www.diyweddingrings.com/) to make our bands for our wedding in July of the same year.<br />
 <p />
 Here's a collage of the pictures we took:
 <p />